edgedb/easy-edgedb/chapter16/index.md

 If there were no downside to indexing, EdgeDB would just index everything for you by default.
 Since there is a downside, indexing only happens when you say so.
 ```

-Finally, here are two times when you don't need to create an `index`:
+Indexing on `date` on the `BookExcerpt` type seems like a good idea because the `BookExcerpt` data all comes from a single book, is done once, and doesn't need to be updated.
+An index on a property inside `PC` probably makes less sense, because `PC` objects are going to be inserted and updated all the time.

+EdgeDB will automatically index in a few cases.
+You don't need to think about adding `index` on:

 - on links,
 - on exclusive constraints for a property.

-Indexes are automatically created in these two cases so you don't need to use indexes for them.
 The automatically generated `id` property on every item is also always indexed.

 So let's do a migration and insert two book excerpts.
 The strings in these entries are very long (pages long, sometimes) so we will only show the beginning and the end here: